 Q) What are my payment options?

-A) Our credit terms are net 30 with an established account.
+A) Our domestic credit terms are net 30 with an established account.
+International accounts are typically set up as Cash in Advance.
 Credit Applications can be requested from your customer service representative.
 We also accept Visa, Master Card and American Express.

 Q) How do you protect my parts during shipping?